 We offer opportunities for students to get involved in independent research, or to collaborate on research with faculty.

 Are you interested in becoming a Research Assistant or a Teaching Assistant?
-Both are wonderful opportunities to develop a mentorship relationship with a faculty member, while expanding and improving on your teaching or research skills.
-Assistantships offer the flexibility of meeting times that many students like, while carrying 3 s.h. of credit.
-Both Teaching and Research Assistantships look wonderful on a resume or CV, and are great preparation for advanced education.
+Both are wonderful opportunities to develop a mentorship relationship with a faculty member while expanding and improving on your teaching or research skills.
+Assistantships offer the flexibility of meeting times that many students prefer and they provide 3 s.h. of credit.
+Both Teaching and Research Assistantships look wonderful on a resume or CV (Curriculum Vita) and are great preparation for advanced education in graduate programs or professional degree programs.

 If you are wondering what you can do with a sociology or criminal justice major, please take a look at these websites supported by the Bureau of Labor Statistics:

 Sociologists (recommended for Sociology majors)